Build this pretty DIY Wooden Toy Box to store all those kids toys. Easy enough build for beginner woodworkers too!

 The 1/2″ x 3/4″ pine moulding adds a chunkier, more polished look to this DIY Wooden Toy Box.
 But, this is such a simple build, even with the extra details.
 Beginner woodworkers can get this build done in a weekend.
 Yay!
 If your kids aren’t ready for a wooden toy box.
 I always loved these extra big rope baskets for toy storage too.
 You can use them as blanket and pillow storage when the kiddos out grow them.

-If you’re looking for more DIY Woodworking builds your kids will love, check out my DIY Kids Desk Plans and the DIY Wood Kids Kitchen my kids play with all the time!.
+If you’re looking for more DIY Woodworking builds your kids will love, check out my DIY Kids Desk Plans, DIY Nerf Gun Target, and the DIY Wood Kids Kitchen my kids play with all the time!.
 Don’t forget to follow my channel on YouTube to see my latest DIY woodworking, home decor, and home maintenance projects.
 You can always ask questions there, if you need extra help. 🙂

 2-Minute Toy Storage Build Overview Video